kennySexe/mini-ai-pipeline/README.md

 # CAS2105 Homework 6: Mini AI Pipeline Project

-**Project Title:** Mini AI Pipeline: Movie Review Sentiment Analysis **Your Name:** [请在此处填写你的姓名]
+**Project Title:** Mini AI Pipeline: Movie Review Sentiment Analysis **Your Name:** [PIAO YONGLIN]
-**Student ID:** [请在此处填写你的学号]
+**Student ID:** [2021147515]

 ---

 ## 1. Introduction

 This project serves as a gentle introduction to designing simple AI pipelines, focusing on the core workflow: problem definition, pipeline design, evaluation, and reflection.
-The goal is to practice the process of AI work rather than achieving state-of-the-art results.

-I chose the task of **binary text classification** for movie reviews (*Sentiment Analysis*).
+I chose the task of **binary text classification** for movie reviews.
 The project is lightweight and designed to run quickly and comfortably on a standard CPU.

 ---

 ## 2. Task Definition

 **Task description**
-The objective is to perform binary text classification, categorizing an input movie review into one of two sentiment categories: **Positive** or **Negative**.
+The objective is to perform binary text classification on movie reviews.
+Specifically, the system classifies an input text into one of two sentiment categories: Positive or Negative.

 **Motivation**
-Automated sentiment analysis is essential for quickly processing large volumes of user feedback, helping film studios and streaming services understand audience reception and trends.
+Automated sentiment analysis is highly useful for businesses to process large volumes of user feedback instantly, understanding audience reception at scale.

 **Input / Output**

-* **Input:** A string of text (a movie review)
+* **Input:**  A string of text containing a user’s movie review
-* **Output:** A binary label: `1` (Positive) or `0` (Negative)
+* **Output:** A binary label: 1 (Positive) or 0 (Negative)

 **Success criteria**
-The primary success criterion is **Accuracy**.
-A successful pipeline must demonstrate a significant and clear performance improvement over the naïve baseline.
+The primary success criterion is Accuracy (percentage of correct predictions) on the test dataset.
+A successful system is one that significantly outperforms both a random guess (50%) and the simple na¨ıve baseline.

 ---